-The structural profiles are close, with Automatic Data Processing carrying a narrow edge on stability.
-Adobe still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Automatic Data Processing leads structurally, with stability as the clearest single gap between the two profiles.
+Adobe still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is mainly decided in stability, with the rest of the profile carrying less weight.